makrai/notes/butt06-case.md

 4.6 Case and Agreement 55
 4.7 D-Structure, θ-Theory, and Structural Case
 4.8 Structural vs. Inherent or Quirky Case

+* so far: structural Case.
+This is defined as a property of a structural configuration and generally assigns nominative and accusative case.
+However,
+* further cases.
+E.g. dative argument of ditransitive verbs in German.
+Marking
+  * goal/beneficiary argument of a ditransitive verb with the dative as in (41a)
+  * very common crosslinguistic option.
+However, it just so happens that
+  * English, Italian and French, the languages which initially provided the bulk of the data for transformational analyses, do not have a morphological dat

 4.9 Taking Stock 71

+* Widespread agreement on case is restricted to a small subset of the crosslin- guistic patterns: genitive for possessors in NPs, accusative for objects, nominative in subject position of a finite clause, and datives for secondary objects of ditransitives.
+The case on spatial and temporal adjuncts or arguments is connected to their semantics

 4.10 Minimalism 73
 4.11 English Double Objects
 4.12 Discussion 87